IBM/multi-data-lineage-capture-py/README.md

-# Multi-Data Lineage System
+# Multi-Lineage Data System

- IBM Research Multi-Data Lineage System is a provenance data management system capable of capturing, integrating, and querying provenance data generated across multiple, distributed services, programs, databases, and computational workflows.
+ IBM Research Multi-Lineage Data System is a provenance data management system capable of capturing, integrating, and querying provenance data generated across multiple, distributed services, programs, databases, and computational workflows.

 **For more information on the project, including participants and publications, please see [ibm.biz/provlake](http://ibm.biz/provlake).**